aquamonitor/Aquamonitor/README.md

 #Code

-The code is divided in two entities: Rodi.py, Aquamonitor.py.
+The code is divided in three entities: rodi.py, awc.pi and aquamonitor.py.

 Rodi.py is the script in charge of opening and closing the Electrovalve to trigger ATO refill from the RO/DI.
-Aquamonitor.py is the main program that watch parameters and alerts the user, if need be.
+Aquamonitor.py is the main program that watch parameters and alerts the user, if need be. awc.pi handles the micro auto water changes.

 #Extending the code